The Science of "Whiskey Dick" & How to Avoid It

 • Set a limit to avoid getting carried away.
 Before you go out, set a limit for yourself and stick to it.
 Knowing ahead of time that you’re only going to have one or two drinks makes it easier for you to stop drinking, even if everyone else is ordering round after round.

 • Alternate between alcoholic and non-alcoholic beverages.
 If you drink, try having a water, soda or other non-alcoholic beverage between every beer, glass of wine or other alcoholic drink.
-This not only lowers the total amount of alcohol you consume, but it also helps to keep you hydrated, reducing your risk of developing a hangover the next morning.
+This not only lowers the total amount of alcohol you consume, but it also helps to keep you hydrated, reducing your risk of developing a hangover the next morning or hampering your blood flow.

 • Avoid drinking on an empty stomach.
 Try to have a snack or meal before you drink or while you’re drinking.
 Food slows down your body’s absorption of alcohol, meaning you may not feel intoxicated so quickly.